Phoenix (son of Amyntor): Mythology

 Phoenix was the son of Amyntor.
 A dispute with his father, concerning his father's concubine, resulted in Phoenix fleeing his homeland for Phthia, where he became a vassal of Achilles' father Peleus, the king.
 As told in the Iliad, on the urgings of his jealous mother (variously named as Cleobule, Hippodameia, or Alcimede), Phoenix had had sex with his father's concubine.
 Amyntor, discovering this, called upon the Erinyes to curse Phoenix with childlessness.
 In later accounts of the story, Phoenix was falsely accused by Amyntor's concubine, and blinded by his father, but Chiron restored his sight.
 In either case, Phoenix fled to Phthia, where Peleus made Phoenix a king of the Dolopians, and gave him his young son Achilles to raise.

-Phoenix participated in the Calydonian boar hunt, and was said to have given Achilles' son the name Neoptolemus.
-As an old man, he went with Odysseus and Nestor to find and recruit Achilles for the Trojan War, and was Achilles' companion at Troy.
+Phoenix participated in the Calydonian boar hunt, and was said to have given Achilles's son the name Neoptolemus.
+As an old man, he went with Odysseus and Nestor to find and recruit Achilles for the Trojan War, and was Achilles's companion at Troy.
 After Achilles, in his anger at Agamemnon, had withdrawn from the fighting, Phoenix was part of the unsuccessful embassy sent by Agamemnon to persuade Achilles to return to the battle.
 After Achilles died, Phoenix was one of those sent to fetch Neoptolemus from Scyros.
 On his way home from Troy, Phoenix died and was buried by Neoptolemus.
 His tomb was said to be either in Eion, Macedonia, or in Trachis, Thessaly, nearby the "Phoenix River" which was said to have been named after the hero.